-Denny Laine of the Moody Blues, Wings dies at 79
+Denny Laine of The Moody Blues, Wings dies at 79

 Laine’s illness came following complications from COVID-19, according to a GoFundMe campaign started by his wife a few months ago.

+Paul McCartney also shared kind words about his former Wings bandmate on Facebook, calling him “an outstanding vocalist and guitar player.”

+“Denny was a great talent with a fine sense of humour and was always ready to help other people,” McCartney wrote, in part.
+“He will be missed by all his fans and remembered with great fondness by his friends.
+I send my condolences and best wishes to his wife, Elizabeth and family.

-Hines asked for privacy for Laine’s family and friends during this tough time.
+Hines asked for privacy for Laine’s family and friends at this time.
 He is survived by his five children.